-Cons: She might struggle with making her mind up and usually don’t mind dating (or talking to) a few guys at the same time.
+She might struggle with making her mind up and usually doesn’t mind dating (or talking to) a few guys at the same time.
 Develop an intelligent strategy to capture her mind if your intent is to capture her heart long-term.
 If you’re insecure about your own intellectual prowess, you would do better looking elsewhere.
-(I.e. if you had to google the meaning of the word prowess.)
+(I.e. if you had to Google the meaning of the word prowess.)

 Also, if you’re the type of guy who thinks a good woman should talk less and cook more, this one’s not for you!
-Prepare to fork out for meals out and take-aways.
-Don’t worry, she’ll usually offer to go dutch in the name of fairness and equality.
-The kitchen simply isn’t her domain, dah-ling – she has more important things to do, don’t you know!
+Prepare to fork out for meals and takeaways.
+Don’t worry, she’ll usually offer to go Dutch in the name of fairness and equality.
+The kitchen simply isn’t her domain; she has more important things to do, don’t you know!

 She’s not very forgiving.

-How to seduce the Queen of Swords: Always remember that her brain is her biggest erogenous zone.
+Always remember that her brain is her biggest erogenous zone.
 She might get off on dirty talk.
 But make sure you get to know her very well first before you broach the topic.
-Foot in mouth disease is not something she forgives in a hurry.
+Foot-in-mouth disease is not something she forgives in a hurry.

 Her best match: The King of Wands, because a) visionary men (yes, plural) tickle her mind and b) she’s not too attached to her homeland to go roaming the world with him.

-Her worst match: The Knight of Cups as a) she might to try to diagnose him with bipolar disorder because of his emotional ups and downs and b) because his love poems leave her cold.
+Her worst match: The Knight of Cups as a) she might try to diagnose him with something because of his emotional ups and downs and b) because his love poems leave her cold.

 Situation: Criticism (warranted or unwarranted) makes up this situation